-TABLE 710-1: MINIMUM CURE TIMES AND CURING MEDIUMS Type of Work Minimum Cure Time (days) Curing Medium and Use Bridge decks (full-depth decks with multi-layer polymer overlays) Bridge subdecks (decks with overlays) 14 Wet Wet burlap covered with white polyethylene sheeting during the 14-day period.
-Bridge decks (full-depth decks with no overlay) Bridge Overlays 14 Wet Plus 7 Curing Membrane Wet burlap covered with white polyethylene sheeting during the 14-day period.
+TABLE 710-1: MINIMUM CURE TIMES AND CURING MEDIUMS Type of Work Minimum Cure Time (days) Curing Medium and Use Bridge decks (full-depth decks with multi-layer polymer overlays) Bridge subdecks (decks with overlays) 14 Wet Saturated burlap covered with white polyethylene sheeting during the 14-day period.
+See subsection 710.3e.
+(5).
+Bridge decks (full-depth decks with no overlay) Bridge Overlays (new and existing structures) 14 Wet Plus 7 Curing Membrane Saturated burlap covered with white polyethylene sheeting during the 14-day period.
+See subsection 710.3e.(5) .
 After the wet cure period, apply 2 coats of Type 2 white liquid membrane forming compound.
-Place the first coat within 30 minutes of removing the sheeting and burlap.
+Place the first coat within 30 minutes of removing the sheeting and saturated burlap.
 Spray the second coat immediately after and at right angles to the first application.
 Protect the curing membrane against marring for a minimum of 7 days.
 The Engineer may limit work during this 7-day period.
 Other unformed or exposed surfaces 7 Curing Membrane Apply 2 coats of Type 2 white liquid membrane forming compound.
 Place the first coat immediately after completion of the concrete finish just as the surface water disappears.
 Spray the second coat immediately after and at right angles to the first application.
 Protect the curing membrane against marring for a minimum of 7 days.
 The Engineer may limit work during this 7-day period.
-Should the compound be subjected to continuous damage, the Engineer will require wet burlap, white polyethylene sheeting or other approved impermeable material to be applied at once for the remainder of the cure time.
+Should the compound be subjected to continuous damage, the Engineer will require saturated burlap, white polyethylene sheeting or other approved impermeable material to be applied at once for the remainder of the cure time.
 Formed sides and ends of bridge wearing surfaces and bridge curbs Other formed surfaces 4 Formed Formed surfaces will be considered completely cured upon the Engineer's permission to remove the forms, providing the forms have been in place for a minimum of 4 days.
 If forms are removed before the end of the 4-day cure period, cure the surface with an application of Type 1-D liquid membrane forming compound.